 - Animals should not be housed or permitted in food or break areas. - Separate newly arriving animals from animals that have been housed one week or longer. - Animals of different species should not be housed together (e.g., do not place a ferret and a rabbit in the same cage) - Do not cage animals from different households together.
-If animals of the same species come into the shelter together and the owner requests that they be caged together place their kennel/crates side by side as it may reduce an animal's stress if it is housed with a companion.
-Avoid putting even animals from the same household into the same crate.
-Animal from the same household should not be crated together if the owner indicates the animals do not get along with one another. - Routinely monitor animals for signs of illness.
+If animals of the same species come into the shelter together and the owner requests that they be caged together, this should be allowed as it may reduce an animal's stress if it is housed with a companion.
+This should not be done if the owner indicates the animals do not get along with one another.

+- Routinely monitor animals for signs of illness.
 Separate sick animals from healthy animals, especially animals with diarrhea or signs of upper respiratory disease.
-If a separate room or area is not available, animals with diarrhea or signs of respiratory disease should be housed in bottom cages.

-• People assigned to care for sick animals will ensure that proper hygiene measures are taken to avoid the transfer of diseases between sick and healthy animals.
+If a separate room or area is not available, animals with diarrhea or signs of respiratory disease should be housed in bottom cages. - People assigned to care for sick animals will ensure that proper hygiene measures are taken to avoid the transfer of diseases between sick and healthy animals.
 This includes washing hands and arms with soap and water.